teknologi-umum/blog/content/the-basics-of-go.md

 }
 ```

 Okay, that sounds complex.
-What if I only have a few value that I can put into the struct?
+What if you only have a few value that can be put into the struct?
 Sure, you can
 put them later.

 ```go